Strathmore Postcards:

 The Wet Palette:

-is not only a mind-blowing artist but a real supporter of other artists, including idiots like me!
+My pal and neighbor Magan Ruthke is not only a mind-blowing artist but a real supporter of other artists, including idiots like me!
 She suggested I get a wet palette to save myself time and to keep me from wasting paint.
-It's been a real game changer, and I've loved using this Nicpro wet palette, which is portable and great at keeping my paint soft so that I don't have to continually re-wet it (and thereby dillute it).
+It's been a game changer, and I've loved using this Nicpro wet palette, which is portable and great at keeping my paint soft so that I don't have to continually re-wet it (and thereby dillute it).

 Cleanup: